ECHOESProj/eo-custom-scripts/README.md

-# eo-mosaics
+# eo-custom-scripts

-eo-mosaics generates GeoTIFFs for the specified processing module.
+eo-custom-scripts generates GeoTIFFs for the specified processing module.

 The code uses [Sentinel-Hub Python API](https://sentinelhub-py.readthedocs.io/en/latest/).
 The [Sentinel Custom-Script repository](https://custom-scripts.sentinel-hub.com/) is a collection of scripts for